Gcenx/macports-wine/README.md

 - FAudio (wma support needs +ffmpeg variant)
 - MoltenVK
 - gstreamer1-gst-plugins-bad (behind +ffmpeg variant)

+## `Wine-Mono` & `Wine-Gecko`?
+From Wine-5.0 it's possbile to have a shared version of both gecko & mono, instead of installing into each prefix the shared versions will be used.

 ## How to use on macOS Mojave;
 Install macports as usual then apply the following patch